Boston University

 | Accreditation Required | Institutional + Regional |

 Earning an online criminal justice degree in Massachusetts offers a flexible path to a high-demand career.
-Massachusetts salaries are approximately 29.1% higher than the national average for criminal justice roles.
+Massachusetts offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Massachusetts students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in Massachusetts.